jarmo/candalf/README.md

 set -e
 if [[ "$VERBOSE" != "" ]]; then set -x; fi

-. ${PROVISIONER_ROOT:="."}/lib/apply.sh
+. ${CANDALF_ROOT:="."}/lib/cast.sh
 EOF
 ```

 It's pretty straightforward - it has `set -e` automatically enabled to exit
-provisioning as soon as some command fails. `set -x` will be enabled when
+casting spells as soon as some command fails. `set -x` will be enabled when
 `VERBOSE` mode has been turned on for easier troubleshooting
-and `lib/apply.sh` is sourced so that a few Provisioner helper functions could be used.
+and `lib/cast.sh` is sourced so that a few Candalf helper functions could be used.
+One important thing to notice here is that the name of the spell book script
+file has to match the domain name of the server you want to cast all the spells.

-Now, adding migrations to the provisiong script is really easy too - just need
+Now, adding spells to the spell book script is really easy too - just need
-to execute function `apply` with a parameter to migration file.
-Migration files
+to execute function `cast` with a parameter to spell file.
+Spell files
-can be placed anywhere but the argument to `apply` function should have
+can be placed anywhere but the argument to `cast` function should have
-a relative path from the provision script to the file.
+a relative path from the spell book script to the file.
 It's a good practice to put them under directory
-called `migrations` and add there separate subdirectories for different
+called `spells` with separate subdirectories for different dependencies.
-dependencies, for example `migrations/nginx` directory could have files called
+For example `spells/nginx` directory could have files called
 `nginx.sh` and `firewall.sh` which would install Nginx and configure firewall
 to allow traffic to ports 80/443 respectively.
-Let's add one migration to the
+Let's add one spell to the
-provisioner, which updates and upgrades all packages on the remote Debian system:
+spell book, which updates and upgrades all packages on the remote Debian system:

 ```
-mkdir -p migrations/system
+mkdir -p spells/system

-cat << 'EOF' > migrations/system/upgrade.sh
+cat << 'EOF' > spells/system/upgrade.sh
 #!/usr/bin/env bash

 set -e